 - Small jars or pots.
 Recommended if you are doing indoor gardening.

-This is how to Prune an Indoor Rosemary
+How to Prune an Indoor Rosemary?

 It is essential to consider shape, size, and structure while growing rosemary in pots or in an indoor home garden.